Diderot-Language/examples/hello/README.md

 ## hello.diderot: The usual greeting, in Diderot

-After compiling `hello.diderot`, you run it and check its output with:
+After compiling `hello.diderot`, you run it with:

 	./hello
+After the `hello` executable prints `hello, world`, it saves a single-element 1-D array into `out.nrrd`.
+We can inspect its contents with:

 	unu save -f text -i out.nrrd

-which should produce "42".
+which should print the number 42.